-- 1. Receive considerate and courteous care, with respect for their right to personal privacy and dignity. - 2.
-Receive information about all health services available to them, including a clear explanation of how to obtain health services. - 3.
-Receive information about their rights and responsibilities. - 4.
-Receive information about their health plan, the services we offer them, the physicians and other practitioners available to care for them. - 5.
-If required, select a primary care physician and expect his/her team of health workers to provide or arrange for all in network care that they receive. - 6.
-Have reasonable access to appropriate medical services. - 7.
-Participate actively with their physician in decisions regarding their medical care.
-To the extent permitted by law, they also have the right to refuse treatment. - 8.
-A candid discussion of appropriate or medically necessary treatment options for their condition, regardless of cost or benefit coverage. - 9.
-Receive from their physician an understanding of their medical condition and any proposed appropriate or medically necessary treatment alternatives, including available success/outcomes information, regardless of cost or benefit coverage, so they can make an informed decision before they receive treatment. - 10.
-Receive preventive health services. - 11.
-Know and understand their medical condition, treatment plan, expected outcome, and the effects these have on their daily living. - 12.
-Have confidential health records, except when disclosure is required by law or permitted in writing by them.
-With adequate notice, they have the right to review their medical record with their primary care physician. - 13.
-Communicate with and receive information from member services in a language they can understand. - 14.
-Know about any transfer to another hospital, including information as to why the transfer is necessary and any alternatives available. - 15.
-Obtain a referral from their primary care physician for a second opinion, if required. - 16.
-Be fully informed about the Blue Shield grievance procedure and understand how to use it without fear of interruption of health care. - 17.
-Voice complaints or appeals about the health plan or the care provided to them. - 18.
-Participate in establishing public policy of the Blue Shield health plans, as outlined in their Evidence of Coverage or Health Service Agreement. - 19.
-Make recommendations regarding Blue Shield's member rights and responsibilities policy.
+- 1. Receive considerate and courteous care, with respect for your right to personal privacy and dignity. - 2.
+Receive information about all health services available to you, including a clear explanation of how to obtain health services. - 3.
+Receive information about your rights and responsibilities. - 4.
+Receive information about your Blue Shield plan, the services we offer you, the Physicians and other Health Care Providers available to care for you. - 5.
+Select a PCP and expect their team to provide or arrange for your needs (HMO members only). - 6.
+Have reasonable access to appropriate medical and mental health services. - 7.
+Participate actively with your physician or PCP in decisions regarding your medical and mental health care.
+To the extent the law permits, you also have the right to refuse treatment. - 8.
+A candid discussion of appropriate or Medically Necessary treatment options for your condition, regardless of cost or Benefit coverage. - 9.
+An explanation of your medical or mental health condition, and any proposed, appropriate or Medically Necessary treatment alternatives, so you can make an informed decision before you receive treatment.
+This includes available success/outcomes information, regardless of the cost of Benefit Coverage. - 10.
+Receive Preventive Health Services. - 11.
+Know and understand your medical or mental health condition, treatment plan, expected outcome, and the effects these have on your daily living. - 12.
+Have confidential health records, except when the law requires or permits disclosure.
+With adequate notice, you have the right to review your medical record with Physician or PCP. - 13.
+Communicate with, and receive information, from Customer Services in a language you can understand.